numpy-user/OCVBot/README.md

 mv ocvbot/config.yaml.example ocvbot/config.yaml
 ```

-7. Edit `ocvbot/config.ini` with your desired configuration settings.
+7. Read and edit `ocvbot/config.yaml` with your desired configuration settings.

-8. Check `docs/client-configuration` for the proper client. configuration
+8. Check `docs/client-configuration` for the proper client configuration
    settings.
 Configurations in the `common/` directory are shared by all
    scripts.
 Configurations in all other directories are unique to that script
    only.